Standards for Top Management

 Types of standards

-For this framework understanding standards is essential, as this knowledge provides the foundation for effectively implementing best practices, and achieving strategic business objectives in a dynamic landscape.
+Understanding standards is essential for this framework, as this knowledge provides the foundation for effectively implementing best practices and achieving strategic business objectives in a dynamic landscape.

 In essence, standards are specifications and criteria for materials, products, processes, and services.
 They form the backbone of reliable quality, smooth collaboration, and trusted outcomes across industries and regions.
 To fully grasp the concept of standards, we need to understand how it is defined.
-One of many defintions comes from the World Trade Organization, and going forward this is the one we will refer to.
-They define a standard as a:
+One of many definitions comes from the World Trade Organization; from now on, this is the one we will refer to.
+They describe a standard as a:

 “document approved by a recognized body, that provides for common and repeated use, rules, guidelines or characteristics for products, or related processes and production methods, with which compliance is not mandatory”.